Nurit Peled-Elhanan: On the Israeli-Palestinian conflict and Zionism

-Peled-Elhanan criticized Israeli writer A. B. Yehoshua for comments he made in reference to the cultural gap between Jews and Arabs that Yehoshua said was the reason they could never live together.
+Peled-Elhanan criticised Israeli writer A. B. Yehoshua for comments he made in reference to the cultural gap between Jews and Arabs that Yehoshua said was the reason they could never live together.
 She said that in her eyes Ehud Olmert, Ehud Barak, Ismail Haniyeh, and Hezbollah are equivalent: "They enjoy watching children die."
 When asked about an incident in which residents of a neighborhood in East Jerusalem had a barbecue near a Jewish neighborhood during Yom Kippur, shouted through megaphones and attacked Jews returning from synagogue, Elhanan said that the occupation and lack of neighborhood services generated hate and "hate creates things like that."

 On the USA and the United Kingdom

-Elhanan has stated, "The ones that are hurt are never the ones that deserve it.
+Peled-Elhanan has stated, "The ones that are hurt are never the ones that deserve it.
 Was George Bush killed in the Twin Towers disaster?
 No. He ought to have been killed."

 In 2007 she implied that Bush, Tony Blair and Ariel Sharon were destroying the world and accused the United States and the United Kingdom of "infecting their respective citizens with blind fear of the Muslims, who are depicted as vile, primitive and bloodthirsty, apart from their being non-democratic, chauvinistic and mass producers of future terrorists."